Last Updated on October 1, 2021

 - Complete a 30-day yoga challenge

 - Go to the gym 5x per week

 Find something that makes you excited to work out and maybe doesn’t even feel like exercise.
 If you hate running, don’t do it just because everyone else does.
 Try a free video from PopSugar Fitness or Fitness Blender or find a class at your gym that seems interesting (kickboxing, pilates, yoga, Zumba, etc.).
 Some people are able to do the same exercise every day, but switching it up is more likely to keep you excited.
 Try pilates on Monday and kickboxing on Wednesday, or experiment with some new equipment at the gym.

 Unless you injure yourself, you will never feel bad after a workout.
 You’ll feel accomplished, energized, and maybe a little sore – although that can be a good thing.
 Whenever you don’t feel like working out, ask yourself if what you want to do instead (aka lay around in bed watching New Girl) will make you feel any of those things.

 4. Write Yourself A Note

 Sometimes I write myself a little note before I go to bed to remind myself of why I should work out the next day.
 You could say something like, ‘Work out tomorrow because it will make you feel energized, awake, happy, and healthy.
 You are a sexy human being.‘ If that’s the first thing you see in the morning, you won’t really want to ignore it.

-Tell yourself you only need to work out for five minutes.
-If you go into it thinking you don’t have to try for too long, you’ll find it easier to just start, and you’ll probably even keep going once you get over the five-minute mark.
+Tell yourself you only need to work out for ten minutes.
+If you go into it thinking you don’t have to try for too long, you’ll find it easier to just start, and you’ll probably even keep going once you get over the ten-minute mark.
 And if not, five minutes is still better than nothing ;)

 6. Track Your Progress